Aman-1708/sentiment_analysis/README.md

-# Sentiment Analysis on Twitter Data
+# Sentiment Analysis with Streamlit App and Docker Deployment

 **Objective**<br>
 The objective of this task is to detect hate speech in tweets.
 For the sake of simplicity, we say a tweet contains hate speech if it has a racist or sexist sentiment associated with it.
 So, the task is to classify racist or sexist tweets from other tweets.

-Class 1: Hate Speech <br>
+(Class 1: Hate speech, 0 otherwise)

-Class 0: Not Hate Speech
+Streamlit and docker image are developed for model deployment.

 **Instructions**<br>
-Run main.py
+* Run main.py for model training
+* Create docker image using the command in the below section
+* Execute!

+### Reference Code Sippets
 **Freeze requirements**<br>
 command: pip3 freeze > requirements.txt

-**Streamlit app Run** <br>
+**Command to run Streamlit app** <br>
 streamlit run streamlit_app.py

-**Build Docker image**<br>
+**Command to Build Docker image**<br>
 docker build -t sentiment_api .

-**Run Docker Image** <br>
+**Command to Run Docker Image** <br>
 docker run -p 8501:8501 sentiment_app